Trade-in of laser sources

 Lifetime of laser sources

 Typically, a lifetime of a laser device, with exceptions in high intensity photonics, is determined by the lifetime of a laser diode.
 MTBF (mean time between failures) of CW diode and DPSS lasers are mostly the MTBF of the laser diode (or pump diode).
-Once it fails, laser stops operating, but other parts, like mechanics, electronics and optics remain without significant signs of wear.
+Once it fails, a laser stops operating, but other parts, like mechanics, electronics and optics remain without significant signs of wear.
 Just replacement of the laser diode is often not possible at the customer site - such operation usually requires specific tools and know-how.
 Lasers with smart electronics (like the MatchBox®) need calibration afterwards, in order to meet original spec.

 Trade-in + Rent = Sustainability